dendory/connix/README.txt

         @param default: The default answer (optional)

     base36(number)
-        Converts an integer to a base36 string.
+        Converts an integer to an alphanumeric string.
         @param number: The number to convert

     bold(text)